 Universities, research organizations and businesses in Berlin work together in a tightly integrated network.
-The Adlershof City for Science, Business and Media (Stadt für Wissenschaft, Wirtschaft und Medien), the Campus Berlin-Buch and numerous further technology centers and business incubators in Berlin offer ideal conditions for developing new ideas and translating them into marketable products.
-Berlin also features future places which are attractive locations with significant potential space as well as research-based network structures that form a bridge between business and science.
+The Technology Park Berlin Adlershof, the Campus Berlin-Buch and numerous further technology centers and business incubators in Berlin offer ideal conditions for developing new ideas and translating them into marketable products.
+Also the eleven Sites of the future in Berlin (Berlin’s Zukunftsorte) are attractive locations with significant potential space as well as research-based network structures that form a bridge between business and science.

 The more than 70 non-university research institutions in Berlin, along with the universities, form an important basis for the economic development of the region.

 - Life sciences,

 - Clean technologies,